Mechanical Resistance

 This test measures the force required to propagate a tear in the material, in order to assess its tear resistance.

-Abrasion resistance refers to a material’s surface’s ability to withstand wear caused by repeated friction.
+Abrasion resistance refers to a material’s surface’s ability to resist wear caused by repeated friction.

 The test involves determining the volume lost from a cylindrical TPE test specimen as a result of the abrasive action caused by the specimen rubbing against an abrasive sheet.